 While private sportsbooks are still to be approved and licensed, your best bets for Jays betting will be licensed online sportsbooks that are official gaming partners of MLB, including:

 - BetMGM app: MGM became the official gaming partner of MLB in 2018.
 The deal isn’t exactly exclusive but does give BetMGM sportsbook access to enhanced MLB statistics.
 There is not an MGM property in Canada, but that’s not a problem.
-BetMGM went to Pennsylvania, where it has no casino either, suggesting Canada is still a possibility.
+The BetMGM app will be one of the first to accept Canadian sports bets.

 - DraftKings app: In 2020, DraftKings inked a multi-year extension to its 2014 deal making it the official and exclusive daily fantasy sports partner of the league.
 Plus, DraftKings became an MLB Authorized Gaming Operator for sports wagering in 2019.
-DraftKings sportsbook has made it clear it wants in the new Canadian sports betting market, and it’s already here with daily fantasy sports.
+DraftKings sportsbook has made it clear it’ll make waves in the new Canadian sports betting market, and it’s already here with daily fantasy sports.

 - FOX Bet app: Major League Baseball struck a multi-year deal with FOXBet in 2018, making it an official gaming partner as well.
 FOXBet is a Stars Group operation, which means it’s also Flutter’s now.
 Considering Stars’ connection to Canada, re-entering Canada would be even more like coming back home for this Flutter brand than FanDuel.

 There are a variety of ways you can bet on baseball and none are too complex.
 The Jays will play 162 games in a season-opening up thousands of betting opportunities.
 The three basic game bets are: